Nemsae/leos/README.md

 1. **change post to a get, so we can put in myEther var into the query params**
 1. **change name of initial computeWithPercentage3**
 1. **add computeWithPercentage3**
-1. REMOVE react toolbox and flux
+1. REMOVE thunk, react toolbox and flux
+1. REMOVE AppDispatcher and API.js
 1. Deploy (with an interface) to ElasticBeanstalk
 1. Save actual payouts to MongoDB/DynamoDB
 1. Add navigation to display Help/How to Use